Meet Your Chiesi Total Care Team:

 Lamzede can cause side effects including severe allergic reactions and anaphylaxis, common cold, fever, headache, and joint pain or stiffness.

-Please see Full Prescribing Information for Lamzede.
+Please see full Prescribing Information for Lamzede.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.